Live Scripts and Functions

 MATLAB live scripts and live functions are interactive documents that combine MATLAB code with embedded output, formatted text, equations, and images in a single environment called the Live Editor.

-Divide live scripts into sections and run all sections or run each section individually.
+Divide MATLAB code files into sections and run all sections or run each section individually.

 Create live functions in the Live Editor with formatted text, images, and equations.